Predictions of a simple parametric model of hierarchical black hole mergers: Model assumptions

 \section{Model assumptions}

-Given the component masses and spin vectors of the BBH components, our model uses NR fitting formulas to predict the final mass, final spin, and kick imparted to the merger remnant due to the radiated GW energy, angular momentum, and linear momentum~\citep{Campanelli:2007ew, Lousto:2007, Lousto:2012su, Lousto:2013,Barausse:2012qz, Hofmann:2016yih}.
-To analyze a population of BBHs, these NR fits are supplemented with an initial mass function for the primary BH mass $m_1$ and a pairing probability function $p^{\rm pair}(q)$.
-The pairing probability phenomenologically determines the probability of forming a BBH with mass ratio $q(\equiv m_2/m_1 \le 1)$ in a particular cluster environment \citep{Kouwenhoven:2008zb, Fishbach:2019bbm}.
-These ingredients allow one to set up and forward evolve the population through multiple generations of mergers.
+Given the component masses and spin vectors of the BBH components, {\tt SPHM} uses NR fitting formulas to predict the final mass, final spin, and kick imparted to the merger remnant due to the radiated GW energy, angular momentum, and linear momentum~\citep{Campanelli:2007ew, Lousto:2007, Lousto:2012su, Lousto:2013,Barausse:2012qz, Hofmann:2016yih}.
+To analyze a population of BBHs, these NR fits are supplemented with an initial mass function for the primary BH mass $m_1$ and a pairing probability function $p^{\rm pair}(m_{2}|m_{1}),$ where $m_2$ is the secondary mass.
+The pairing probability phenomenologically determines the probability of forming a BBH with masses $m_1$ and $m_{2}$ in a particular cluster environment \citep{Kouwenhoven:2008zb, Fishbach:2019bbm}.
+These ingredients allow us to set up and forward evolve the population through multiple generations of mergers.

-Our model starts with a population of BHs in a bound environment that, for simplicity, we refer to as a cluster.
+The {\tt SPHM} starts with a population of BHs in a bound environment that, for simplicity, we refer to as a cluster.
 This might be a GC, a NSC, or an AGN disk.
 The cluster is described solely by its escape speed $V_{\rm esc}$ in our model.
 The initial ``first generation'' (1g) BH population is described completely by their initial mass and spin distributions.
-We then pair these 1g BHs via a pairing probability function $p^{\rm pair}(q)$ to form a population of bound BBHs.
+We then pair these 1g BHs via a pairing probability function $p^{\rm pair}(m_{2}|m_{1})$ to form a population of bound BBHs.
 (The details are described further below.)
 The mass, spin, and kick of the resulting BH merger remnants from this population are determined via NR fitting formulas.